pirsch-analytics/blog/ab-testing.md

 }
 ```

 As you can see, we're using the context to determine if a page view should be tracked.
-This is necessary, as otherwise we would also track resources, like the favicon.ico requests for example.
+This is necessary, as otherwise we would also track resources, like the favicon.ico requests, for example.

 The `track` variable will be set in the page handlers.
 Here is an example for the home page in `index.tsx`.